2011 Chadian presidential election: Campaign

 On 25 March 2011, the deputy spokesman of the opposition coalition, Saleh Kebzabo of the National Union for Democracy and Renewal, announced that "the coalition of political parties have decided to suspend their participation in the electoral commission."
 Fifteen opposition party-affiliated members of the election commission resigned, posing a threat to the credibility of the elections.
 According to Chad's electoral code, the electoral commission must have at least two-thirds of its 31 members to constitute a quorum.

 Boycott

-The major opposition politicians Kebzabo, Wadel Abdelkader Kamougué of the Union for Renewal and Democracy, and Ngarlejy Yorongar of the Federation, Action for the Republic, announced that they would boycott the "election circus" and urged voters to do so too.
+The major opposition politicians Kebzabo, Wadel Abdelkader Kamougué of the Union for Renewal and Democracy, and Ngarlejy Yorongar of the Federation, Action for the Republic, announced that they would boycott the "election circus" and urged voters to do so as well.
 Their announcement followed demands for electoral reforms including the issue of new voter identification cards.
 They also claimed unfair conditions led to a loss in the February 2011 parliamentary elections and that the presidential election would be a "historic fraud."